Multi-Antenna Jamming in Covert Communication: Transmission Strategies and Alice's Transmission Power for

+\begin{corollary} \textit{Given the jammer's strategy $\bs{\Sigma}$, for the case of known and unknown CSI of Willie, for any fixed $\epsilon$ and $P_{max}$, a covertness achieving, strictly positive, power of Alice is attainable.} \end{corollary} The proof follows immediately from the proofs of Lemmas \ref{lem-Alice power for covert system} and \ref{lem-Alice power for covert system with no CSI} for the case of known and unknown CSI of Willie, respectively.

-As Theorem \ref{the-Alice power for covert system with no CSI} suggests, the covertness-achieving power of Alice for the case of no CSI, assuming equal power allocation, only depends on the number of directions the jammer transmits into.
+As Lemma \ref{lem-Alice power for covert system with no CSI} suggests, the covertness-achieving power of Alice for the case of unknown CSI, assuming equal power allocation, only depends on the number of directions the jammer transmits into.
 Again, such an assumption is motivated by the desire to promise minimal value for Alice's transmission power.
 Accordingly, the optimal strategy under such assumptions is given in the following theorem.